 Guided meditation is one of the most popular ways to practice mindfulness.
 The nice thing about this method is that you can choose to do it for 10 minutes, or you can choose to practice it for an hour.
 Guided meditations are very flexible with time and can be found to fit anyone’s needs.
 The idea of a guided meditation is to follow along to someone’s voice as they train you in breathing and becoming more aware of all that is happening around you and within your own body.
 This practice can make you feel more calm and grounded.

-There are plenty of apps that use guided meditations so you can download them right on your phone and have them available at your fingertips whenever you feel the need to practice it.
+There are plenty of apps that use guided meditations so you can download them right on your phone and have them available at your fingertips whenever you feel the need to practice them.
 Some of the most popular ones include; Headspace, Calm, Mindfulness I and Mindfulness II, Mindfulness Daily, etc. Another place people often find ones specific to their needs is YouTube.
-You can listen to guided mediations specific to whatever issues you are dealing with.
-They have ones especially designed for sleep issues, anxiety, depression, letting go of emotional suffering, and whatever else you might be struggling with.
+You can listen to guided meditations specific to whatever issues you are dealing with.
+They have ones specially designed for sleep issues, anxiety, depression, letting go of emotional suffering, and whatever else you might be struggling with.

 Connecting With Your Senses

 Another very simple way to practice mindfulness is by utilizing all five of your senses.
 One of the benefits of this is that you can practice it pretty much at any time.
 Take some time to yourself and make yourself comfortable.
 First, start off by listing all of the things that you see.
 Next, all of the things that you hear.
 Then, all of the things that you can feel, smell, and taste.
 Using all five of your senses can help make you feel more grounded and more part of the moment.